 Note: Electronically deposited funds solely in the decedent’s name presented after the date of death may be returned to the originator.

 Any applicable Credit Life Insurance coverage is applied to the date-of-death loan balance.
 The estate’s point of contact is advised of any outstanding balance.
 Outstanding loan balances become the responsibility of the co-signer, co-borrower, or member’s estate.
 The estate executor/ administrator must pay off all existing loan balances or provide us with the necessary documentation to properly file a claim against the member’s estate.
-In those instances where there is no co-signer or co-borrower, or the estate is insolvent, the loan is referred to the Decedent Accounts for further action.
+All outstanding debts, loans, and credit card balances owed by the deceased will be reviewed by our Collections Department before releasing funds from the deceased individual's accounts, excluding IRA accounts.

 How a mortgage or home equity loan is settled is impacted by whether the loan has a coborrower or not.